 FAQ: Certification Renewal - Electrical FSR

-Beginning February 1, 2018, all FSRs will need to renew their certificate of qualification every three years at a cost of $100.
+All FSRs need to renew their certificate of qualification by July 31, 2019 and every three years at a cost of $100.

 Upon renewal of their certificate of qualification, FSRs will receive a security-enhanced wallet card and a digital copy of their wall certificate.
-These wallet cards are the primary piece of identification that will grant FSRs access to Technical Safety BC services and validate their identity during assessments.
+The wallet card is the primary piece of identification that grants FSRs access to Technical Safety BC services and validates their identity during assessments.

 Starting in 2021, FSRs will be required to demonstrate that they have updated their knowledge by either: